nadiakay/gallerize/README.md

 # gallerize

 Search for public domain and Creative Commons licensed photos.
-Created with React plus Redux Toolkit, React Router, and React Hooks.
-Images from [Openverse](https://wordpress.org/openverse/).
+Created with React.js plus Redux.js and React Router.
+Images from [Openverse](https://wordpress.org/openverse/) API.

-Clone and run `npm start` to preview the dev version.
+Clone and run `npm start`, or see the [live build](https://nadiakay.github.io/gallerize/).

 Todo:

-- Fix missing gallery title title on pageload
 - Styling
 - Modal image previews on gallery page
 - Query in search params